CesiumGS/cesium-unity/README.md

 To build a release build, use these commands instead:

 ```
-cd cesium-unity
+cd cesium-unity-samples/Packages/com.cesium.unity/native~
 cmake -B build -S . -DCMAKE_BUILD_TYPE=RelWithDebInfo
 cmake --build build -j14 --target install --config RelWithDebInfo
 ```

 Once this build/install completes, Cesium for Unity should work the next time Unity loads Cesium for Unity.
-You can get it to do so by either restarting the Editor, or by making a small change to any Cesium for Unity script (.cs) file in `Assets/Runtime`.
+You can get it to do so by either restarting the Editor, or by making a small change to any Cesium for Unity script (.cs) file in `Packages/com.cesium.unity/Runtime`.

 ## Building and Running Games